 Where to Stay in Riga

 Not quite what you’re looking for?
 Click here to browse the best deals for hotels in Riga!

 Riga is a fantastic city to visit and offers something to do for a wide range of travellers.
 While 3 days in Riga will give visitors a great introduction to the city there is also more than enough reason to stay longer and enjoy the thriving atmosphere of the Latvian capital.

 Have you travelled to Riga before or are you planning a trip soon?
-What would you add to this Riga itinerary?
+What would you add to this 3 days in Riga itinerary?
 Let us know in the comments below!